elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     The default value for InfluxDBs PVC has changed, and if you have not previously defined a size for it then it will try and fail to patch the StatefulSet.
     Either pin the current size by adding it into the override `sc-config.yaml` or remove the StatefulSet using `--cascade=false` to let the change apply.
     You might have to manually edit the PVC to set the new size after the apply.

+1. Remove grafana-ops chart with all the dashboards: `migration/v0.18.x-v0.19.x/remove-grafana-ops.sh`

 1. Upgrade applications: